-Robinson Land Development has been retained by 1384341 Ontario Ltd. to provide engineering services for a proposed 28.4 hectare industrial development located at 2596 Carp Road in the City of Ottawa (see Figure 1 - Key Plan following page 1).
-The crux of this report will focus on the stormwater management design required to develop the property and provide guidance for servicing of the proposed site.
+Robinson Land Development has been retained by 1384341 Ontario Ltd. to provide engineering services for a proposed industrial development located at 2596 Carp Road in the City of Ottawa (see Figure 1 - Key Plan following page 1).
+The crux of this report will focus on the stormwater management design required to develop a portion of the subject property and provide guidance for servicing of the proposed development area.